 - What Should Customers Look For in a San Antonio Solar Installer?

-Utility Options in Texas
+How Are Utility Options in San Antonio Different?

-Texas HOAs (CO-OP) and Deregulation
+Texas Cooperatives and Deregulation

 Texas Municipal Utility Deregulation

-RTO’s Role in Deregulation
+RTO Role in Texas Deregulation

 The second RTO in Texas is the Southwest Power Pool (SPP).
 They manage the grid on the panhandle and portions of east Texas.
 Southwestern Public Service and EAP West are electric regions of SPP that service Texans.

 Can You Choose a Different Utility Provider in San Antonio?

-Because San Antonio has a municipal utility they are exempt from deregulation.
-As of 2018 San Antonio’s utility, CPS Energy, has not decided to enter into the competitive market.
+Because San Antonio has a municipal utility, they are exempt from deregulation.
+As of 2020, San Antonio’s utility, CPS Energy, has not entered the competitive market.

 Solar for CPS Customers

-The Difference Between Net Metering And Feed-In Tariff Metering
+Feed-In Tariff Metering

 Both feed-in tariff (FIT) and net-metering allow solar customers to receive compensation.
-In a FIT the Utility agrees to pay the solar customer for all the energy their system produces over a period of time.
-This is typically between 12 to 15 years.
+However, with a FIT, the utility agrees to pay the solar customer for all the energy their system produces over a set period, typically between 12 to 15 years.